 Camp 1:

 Well rested and antsy to get moving again we begin our journey up the moraine to camp 1.
 Our cozy base camp has to be broken down and the yaks loaded for the first time.
 This is no small task for our sherpa and yak driver team.
 Figuring out the loads and making it to camp takes a couple hours longer that it takes us.
 This allows us to take a nice slow pace and take long breaks to soak in the view.
-We get fantastic views of Pumori and the other peaks surrounding Everest, until the clouds come in.
-We arrived in camp an hour before the yaks and in the snow.
-Bundling up we wait for them to arrive.
-When they arrive, the sherpa team is quick to set up the mess tent and serve us hot drinks and snacks while they continue to set up our sleeping tents.
-We are tired, but these guys work so hard to keep us happy and healthy.
-We will spend two nights here to get ready for our huge move to camp II.

 The trail to Camp II: